angelmtenor/RL-ROBOT/README.md

 # RL-ROBOT
 This repository provides a Reinforcement Learning framework in Python from the Machine Perception and Intelligent Robotics research group [(MAPIR)](http://mapir.isa.uma.es).

+Reference paper "Towards a common implementation of reinforcement learning for multiple robotics tasks" (under revision)

 ### Requirements
 * Python >= 3.4
 * numpy >= 1.11